howardpchen/ink2md/README.md

 - When running the agentic router, set `pipeline` to `"agentic"` and populate the `mindmap` and `agentic` blocks; the router uses `agentic.prompt_path` (default `prompts/orchestration.txt`) to decide which agent to invoke.
-Set `output.provider` and `output.google_drive.folder_id` for Markdown, and `mindmap.google_drive_output.folder_id` for mindmaps.
+Set `markdown.provider` and `markdown.google_drive.folder_id` for Markdown, and `mindmap.google_drive_output.folder_id` for mindmaps.
 - Optional output settings:
-  - `output.asset_directory` copies the original PDFs alongside the generated Markdown using the same timestamp suffix (for example, `Report-20240918103000.pdf`).
+  - `markdown.asset_directory` copies the original PDFs alongside the generated Markdown using the same timestamp suffix (for example, `Report-20240918103000.pdf`).
-  - When targeting an Obsidian vault, adjust `output.obsidian.media_mode` to control how page assets are written: keep the default `"pdf"` to link back to the source document, or choose `"png"`/`"jpg"` to render 800px-wide, 8-bit grayscale images (PNG output additionally runs through lossless optimizers when available).
-Combine with the optional `output.obsidian.media_invert` toggle to invert PNG or JPG pages before they are committed to the vault.
+  - When targeting an Obsidian vault, adjust `markdown.obsidian.media_mode` to control how page assets are written: keep the default `"pdf"` to link back to the source document, or choose `"png"`/`"jpg"` to render 800px-wide, 8-bit grayscale images (PNG output additionally runs through lossless optimizers when available).
+Combine with the optional `markdown.obsidian.media_invert` toggle to invert PNG or JPG pages before they are committed to the vault.
 Generated Markdown and attachments use the same `<name>-<timestamp>` naming pattern as filesystem output to simplify cross-target automation.